moda-gov-tw/PETs-Applications/homomorphic_encryption/criminal_data_cloud_computing/README.md

 Please follow the above instructions to build the server.

-Then, create a directory named `uploads` in the `node.js` folder and copy the server into it.
+Then, create a directory named `uploads` in the `node.js` directory and copy the server into it.
 ```
 cd PETs-Applications/homomorphic_encryption/criminal_data_cloud_computing/node.js
 mkdir uploads/